-Students receive feedback in an advising meeting with their mentor and college advisor.
-In consultation with the mentor and the College of Professional Studies (CPS) Advising Center or Dexter Hanley College (DHC) Advising Center, the student will write a plan that addresses "growing edges" in that student's development.
-Assuming that this plan is adhered to, the student's performance improves to a satisfactory level.
+Students receive feedback in a meeting with their Program Director and/or Academic Advisor.
+In consultation with the Program Director and the PCPS Advising Center, the student will write a plan that addresses "growing edges" in that student's development.
+Assuming that this plan is adhered to and the student's performance improves to a satisfactory level, there is no need for further process.